OUR LADY of VICTORY

 DRAWING by DANIEL MITSUI

 The Battle of Lepanto was fought between the navies of the Holy League and the Ottoman Empire on 7 October 1571.
-The victory of the Christian navy halted Islamic expansion into the Western Mediterranean, and prevented the invasion of Italy.
+The victory of the Holy League’s navy halted Islamic expansion into the western Mediterranean, and prevented the invasion of Italy.

 Before the Battle, Pope Pius V had called for the faithful to pray the rosary, and he attributed the subsequent victory to the intercession of the Blessed Virgin Mary.
 To commemorate the event, he instituted the feast of Our Lady of Victory.